It Pays To Be Early

 It’s tough to be the opening act.
-Everyone’s there to hear the band they bought tickets for, the headliner, and all the time you’re on stage is just making the audience wait longer to see them.
-I saw Brandi Carlile as the opener for Sheryl Crow in 2010 at New York City’s famed Radio City Music Hall, a palatial and daunting 6,000-seat room, and armed only with her band of twin brothers and her astonishing voice, she blew me and the rest of the crowd away.
+Everyone’s there to hear the band they bought tickets for, the headliner, and the time you’re on stage is just making the anxious audience wait longer for them to appear.
+I saw Brandi Carlile as the opener for Sheryl Crow in 2010 at New York City’s famed Radio City Music Hall, a palatial and daunting 6,000-seat room, and armed only with her band of twin brothers and her astonishing voice, we were all-too-happy to be detained as she blew me and the rest of the crowd away.

-In the spring of 2018 Carlile played 3 sold-out shows at NYC’s Beacon Theater.
-As the headliner.
+In the spring of 2018 Carlile played 3 sold-out shows back in NYC at the Beacon Theater.
+This time as the headliner.

 ¹if you’re seeking another example of visceral vocal emotion, visit this title track – and especially the 2:52 mark

 Biggest songwriting and voice talent I’ve seen in 10 years!